minnsoe/dotfiles/README.md

 # dotfiles

-This repository contains dotfiles which are used to configure my work environment.
+This repository contains dotfiles which are used to configure my personal development environment.

 Run `stow --no-folding ${APP_NAME}` to symlink configuration into its parent directory.